news

 Excellent corrosion resistance

-Smooth surface with stable color
+Smooth surface and stable color

-High production efficiency, suitable for large-scale production
+High production efficiency, suitable for mass production

 Disadvantages: